Nigeria AI Policy Tracker

 Latest action: City and state digital programs continue to expand; dedicated AI safety guardrails vary by jurisdiction.

-Our ask: Develop a shared state-level AI governance template with risk reporting, procurement standards, and public accountability requirements.
+Priority ask: Develop a shared state-level AI governance template with risk reporting, procurement standards, and public accountability requirements.

 State-level institutions can pilot practical safeguards quickly and inform national-level policy design.